 Agricultural development is important for Georgia, given its farmland, rural population and current imports.
 The country has a huge potential for earning foreign exchange from exporting its wine and other horticultural products.
 It should upgrade its agriculture and intends to use climate smart agriculture and water (CSA&W) policies.
 MSM worked with Caucasus university with support from the Nuffic on three modules for a proposed curriculum for a master course on agro-business and agro-exports.
 This fitted in Georgia's policy to develop CSA&W and will help the country to develop closer relations with the EU in the framework of an association agreement.
 Three modules were developed.
-In this contribution the main ideas of the first module on agriculture and relations with the European Union will be assessed.
+In this contribution the main ideas of the first module on agricultural policies and export promotion are summarized and its possible contribution to the development of agriculture and relations with the European Union will be assessed.
 Upgrading of agricultural value chains, such as wine and nuts, in a smart way is taking already place (also paper Patrick Martens).
 The challenge to introduce more CSA&W and Triple Helix policies to stimulate innovative thinking for agricultural innovations also in higher education and policy making circles.